TALK TO SALES

 3. Handling declined reimbursement requests and appeals

-In order to be ERISA compliant, your organization must have a specified procedure in place for declining reimbursement requests and appeals.
+To be ERISA compliant, your organization must have a specified procedure for declining reimbursement requests and appeals.

 4. Paying reimbursements